Alex-Overlord/Game-Dev/README.md

 # Game-Dev
-Reposity where I put some game project (for example, made while game jam)
+Reposity where I put some game project (for example, made during game jam)